arangodb/docs/drivers/spark-connector-new.md

     further controlled via the `keepNull` and `mergeObjects` parameter. `keepNull` will also be automatically set to `true`, so that null values are kept in the saved documents and not used to remove existing document fields (as for default ArangoDB upsert behavior).
-  - `conflict` (default for `Append` SaveMode): return a unique constraint violation error so that the insert operation fails
+  - `conflict` (default for the `Append` SaveMode): return a unique constraint violation error so that the insert operation fails
 - `mergeObjects`: in case `overwriteMode` is set to `update`, controls whether objects (not arrays) will be merged.
   - `true` (default): objects will be merged
   - `false`: existing document fields will be overwritten